seqcode/TPCAV/README.md

         - `forward_from_projected_and_residual`: this function takes the PCA projected activations and unexplained residual to do the forward pass
         - `project_avs_to_pca`: this function takes care of the PCA projection

+    > NOTE: you can modify your final output tensor to specifically explain certain transformation of your output, for example, you can take weighted sum of base pair resolution signal prediction to emphasize high signal region.

 2. Function `load_model` in utils.py
     - Take care of the model initialization and load saved parameters in `load_model`, return the model instance.
     > NOTE: you need to use your own model class definition in models.py, as we need the functions defined in step 1.